Skip to content

 If you're dealing with active cysts right now:

 Start with the iS Clinical Active Serum - combines salicylic acid, niacinamide, and hyaluronic acid to calm inflammation and prevent new breakouts.
-Use morning and night for 8-12 weeks to see significant reduction in cyst frequency.
+Use morning and night for 8-12 weeks.

 If you need a complete routine: